dartmouth-dltg/aspace_custom_localizations/ReadMe.md

 `frontend/locales/enums` whose file names match the default language you chose.
 For example, if you chose Dutch as your default language, add files named `nl.yml` to both locations.
-Note that the labels/keys must remain in English and should be the same set as found in any of the core localizations.
+Note that the labels/keys must remain in English and should be the same set as found in any of the core localizations for the version of ArchivesSpace that you are currently running.

 The pligin checks for the existence of these files and *only* updates the default language if they are present.